 Powered anodes also are suggested when odor-causing germs infect a water heater tank and send harmful fumes running up water pipes.
 However, special sacrificial anodes created from zinc oxide and aluminum also are perfect for counteracting this kind of issue.

 Whilst sacrificial anodes price around $45 and $75, powered anodes usually have a price somewhere north of $200.
 Certainly, a powered anode doesn’t need to change every 1-3 years the way the typical sacrificial anode does.
 How to change the water heater anode rod :

 - Make the water supply off.

 - Drain the heater utilizing the garden hose and path to the open drain.
-Open a nearby hot water tap to vent heater for draining.
+Open a nearby hot water tap to vent the heater for draining.
 Drain to the point under the outlet connection nipple.